 In my quest to find out how a standard of living could be produced for all sustainably, that is efficiently and with minimum impact on the environment and health, I visited PORENA again.
 The country of PORENA abolished work as we know it some time ago after they realized paid work was actually fueling the development of a non-sustainable society.
 The whole system was threatening the environment, people’s health and creating a society that was not pleasant to live in.
 Many people were actually “out of work” which was draining resources.

 On the one hand setting up strict rules for emissions of all kinds into the environment on the other they made housing, education, food etc free.
 They also focused on producing a standard of living for all cheaply, environmentally and in a socially sound way.
 Removing the stress on the individual – meeting physiological needs – is at the heart of the PORENA way.
-How they managed this is still unclear to me, but to make a start I was invited to meet the management of the city of
+How they managed this is still unclear to me, but to make a start I was invited to meet the management of the city of PORENA for an Interview.

 Hustled into a meeting room I was introduced to Aaron Heathcliffe and his team.
 Aaron is in his late 50’s bearded, wearing a dark grey suit.
 He introduces me to the management team, who all work through a series of networks, I am given to understand.